Romern/syncMyMoodle/README.md

     "password": "", //Your RWTH SSO password
-    "basedir": "./", //The base directory where all files will be synced to "cookie_file": "./session", //The location of the cookie file, "enable_download_tracker": true, //Enable the download tracker, if enabled files won't be checked on a subsequent sync "login_at_start": false, //Login automatically when starting the GUI "synchronize_at_start": false, //Synchronize automatically when starting the GUI "close_after_synchronization": false //Close automatically after synchronizing when starting the GUI
+    "basedir": "./", //The base directory where all files will be synced to "cookie_file": "./session", //The location of the cookie file, "enable_download_tracker": true, //Enable the download tracker, if enabled files won't be checked on a subsequent sync (not used currently)
+    "login_at_start": false, //Login automatically when starting the GUI "synchronize_at_start": false, //Synchronize automatically when starting the GUI "close_after_synchronization": false //Close automatically after synchronizing when starting the GUI